-The lighting setup was similar to yesterday’s Olive and Goat Cheese Bruschetta photograph, except I added a white foam-core board to the left to add a bit more fill on the back/side of the pear.
+The lighting setup was a simple window-light setup with a white foam-core board to the left to add a bit more fill on the back/side of the pear.
 I’m also testing out a 90mm tilt-shift lens from BorrowLenses; I’ll post more on how I like the lens the more I get to use it.
 So, if you want to experience the deliciousness of healthily-prepared poached pears, here’s the recipe!

-Cider-Poached Pears with Yogurt and Toasted Almonds (This is from NBC’s website … link here.)
+Recipe: Cider-Poached Pears with Yogurt and Toasted Almonds

 - Bring first five ingredients to a boil.